Bryan Kilgallin's art

 I'm autistic, and have obsessive-compulsive tendencies.
 I was advised to explore art as a form of therapy.

-As a Mahayana Buddhist, I seek to improve everyday reality, and find beauty in the mundane.
+As a Mahayana Buddhist, I seek to improve everyday reality.
+So I find beauty in the mundane.

-I had a professional background in informatics, which has led me to work primarily with digital media.
-I create art using a pen display, and vector graphics software.
+I had a professional background in informatics.
+That led me to work primarily with digital media.
+I use a pen display to create art.
+That is via vector graphics software.
 I'm part of a digital media group.
-As my displays transmit light, I use them in shaded environments.
-I also participate in an urban sketching group, focusing on interior venues.
+My displays transmit light.
+So I use them in shaded environments.
+Occasionally I participate in an urban sketching group.
+There I focus on interior venues.

 My career began in scientific settings.
 Where I learned the experimental method.
 This varies my results, as I explore my medium.
 In which I have developed a distinct style.

 Judges liked my having abstracted shapes from a reference.
-Digital images are easily shared via the Internet.
-Thus allowing my work to reach a global audience.
+Digital images are easily shared.
+That is via the Internet.
+Thus my work reaches a global audience.

 Digital Media

 This emerged in the second half of last century.
-Digital art harnesses technology to expand creative possibilities beyond traditional media.
-It is the only medium that I use now.
+Digital art harnesses technology.
+That expands creative possibilities.
+Now it is the only medium that I use.

 Certificate